STRATEGIC MANAGEMENT OF INT'NL HOTEL COMPANIES - 2019/0

 2. End of Semester Exam

-Two hour examination on concepts covered during the semester that may include questions on pre-seen articles and/or case studies.
+Two hour 'seen' examination on concepts covered during the semester that may include questions based on academic articles and/or case studies.

 Feedback on student performance during the module includes: